Almilam/Project1/README.md

 <img src="images readme/Product page.jpeg" width=500>

-There are product images and the instruction message on how to access the product.
+There are product images and an instruction message on how to access the product.

 Each image links to the actual store to view and purchase.